 - To avoid a duplication error in your accounting software, add a suffix like "-1" to the invoice number, ie "INV-1234-1"

-Common Payment Reversal and Cancellation Reasons:
+Common Payment Failure and Cancellation Reasons:

 Invalid Account Name/Number or Invalid bank/branch code